 When the drivers and conductors work in pairs it improves communication.
 The training takes place over a period of two days.

-The Vimalabai Jatar Charitable Trust was formed from the proceeds of the estate of Air Vice Marshal JN Jatar (popularly known as Bhayya) who expired in November 1992.
-It was Bhayya’s wish that a Trust in the name of his mother was established for the purpose of education.
+The Vimalabai Jatar Charitable Trust was formed from the proceeds of the estate of Air Vice Marshal JN Jatar (popularly known as Bhaiyya) who expired in November 1992 in New Delhi.
+It was Bhaiyya’s wish that a Trust in the name of his mother (Lady Vimalabai Jatar) was established for the purpose of education.
 It is registered under the Bombay Public Trusts Act, 1950.

 The primary objective is Education & Training.